fabiocaccamo/python-benedict/README.rst

 python-benedict
 ===============

-python-benedict is the Python dictionary for humans dealing with evil/complex data.
+The Python dictionary for humans dealing with evil/complex data.

 Features
 --------